-San Diego Coastkeeper supports the protection of the harbor seal colony and rookery at Casa Beach (Children’s Pool) in La Jolla in the following manner:
+Coastkeeper supports the protection of the harbor seals in the following manners:

-- We encourage federal enforcement of the Marine Mammal Protection Act1 of 1972 at Casa Beach, which prohibits the hunting, harassing, capture or killing of any marine mammal or attempt to do so.2
+- We encourage vigorous enforcement of this municipal code ordinance as well as the Marine Mammal Protection Act of 1972 which prevents the hunting, harassing, capture, or killing or any marine mammal, or attempt to do so.
+(16 U.S.C.
+1362)

 - We support the decision to permanently install the guideline rope and signage discouraging visitors from getting too close to the seals.
 The rope is meant to act as a buffer between humans and the seals on the beach.
 Coastkeeper also encourages visitors to stay behind the yellow guideline ropes.